nicolardi/open_blog/src/blog/README.md

 ## I read the code

 Then I changed my job.
 And one of my new mates is a very experienced senior programmer.
 I consider (and I had many proves of this) him a genial programmer.
-He's not a friendly person.
-What I mean is that he has not the attitude to explain every detail but he gives advices.
+He's not that kind of person who likes to explain things in details.

 I used to keep these advices pretty seriously.
 He sometimes says a sentence of about 10-20 words.
 Behind these words there is an entire ocean to discover.